mjbroekman/BattleTech/Guides/Career_Scoring.md

 * C-Bills
   * This is clear enough.
 You get 1 point for every 10,000 c-bills that enters your hand.
 Whether it's contract completion or selling to stores, every 10k == 1 point.
+  * Money you spend does not reduce this score.
   * If you are *good enough*, this can exceed the 80,000k score target.
   * **The maximum amount of C-Bills that you can have is 2,147,483,647**.
 Any more and it wraps over into negative amounts.
 (This has been reported and hopefully HBS changes the C-Bill variable from a signed 32-bit integer to a long / bigint)
   * Target == 800 **MILLION** C-Bills in 1200 days.